Arnav710/cse150a/README.md

 Number of samples in validation set: 23122
 Number of samples in test set: 25691
 ```
+Due to limited compute resources we used a subsample of this.

 The following descibes the models we built and their performance: